Working with St. John’s Wort

 If you want a more hypericin-rich and brightly colored oil/tincture, then by all means, be selective about those unopened buds.
 It can be pretty labor intensive, though, depending on how hard you have to look for the buds.
 Thanks to scarcity and an infestation of St. John’s wort beetles, it took me quite awhile (and two separate locations) to collect enough for this 1/2-pint jar:

-Hypericated preparations
+Hypericated (fresh) preparations

 However (and whenever) you choose to harvest the herb, you can make an infused preparation by following the folk method for infusing oil or tincturing with alcohol

-…and AFTER spending a few days in a warm (~110F) dehydrator cabinet:
+…and after spending a week in a warm (~110F) dehydrator cabinet:

 Wowza!
 So pretty. ♥ ♥ ♥